 In the same way for D: drive type

 cd /mnt/d ls

-In this way, we can also mount both internal and external drives attached to our Windows 10 or 8 systems including the network drives.
-Also, one thing to be noted that the Bash Shell of Linux environment should be launched under the Administrative right to access the system folders of Windows.
-To give administrative permission just right click on the installed Linux environment such as Ubuntu and select “Run as Administrator”.
+In this way, we can also mount both internal and external drives attached to our Windows 10 or 11 systems including the network drives.
+Also, one thing to be noted is that the Bash Shell of the Linux environment should be launched under the Administrative right to access the system folders of Windows.
+To give administrative permission just right-click on the installed Linux environment such as Ubuntu and select “Run as Administrator”.

 Other Useful Resources